celo-org/celo-monorepo/packages/docs/operations-manual/attestation-service.md

 ### Blockchain

 The number of requested and entirely completed attestations is in effect recorded on the blockchain.
-The values can be seen by entering the Validator's address on the [Celo Explorer](https://explorer.celo.org) and clicking the 'Celo Info' tab.
+The values can be seen at [Celo Explorer](https://explorer.celo.org): enter the Validator's address and click the 'Celo Info' tab.

+[TheCelo](https://thecelo.com/?tab=attestations) tracks global attestation counts and success rates, and shows detailed information about recent attestation attempts.